dkellner/passman/README.md

     if you want to use symmetric encryption without a private key.

-3. Modify the two variables $PASS_FILE and $GPG_IDENTITY in the *passman* script to your needs.
+3. Copy the file *config.dist* to *config* and modify the two variables $PASS_FILE and $GPG_IDENTITY to your needs.
 You may leave $GPG_IDENTITY empty.
 In this case symmetric encryption will be used.

 4. For convenience set up a GPG-Agent which caches your GPG credentials for some time.